Prisoners and Self Harm

 You may self-harm straight away when you are distressed.
 By telling yourself to wait you might not self-harm as much or as often.

-Before harming yourself, write down the answers to these questions.
+Before harming, write down the answers to these questions.
 This can help you to delay self-harm.

 - Why do I feel I need to hurt myself?
 What has happened to make me feel like this?
 How do I feel right now?